Evelyn Barker

 After the war, Barker was the General Officer Commanding (GOC) of the British Forces in Palestine and Trans-Jordan from 1946 to 1947, during the Palestine Emergency.
-He is remembered for his anti-Semitism and his controversial order in the wake of the King David Hotel bombing in July 1946 in which he declared, "[We] will be punishing the Jews in a way the race dislikes as much as any, by striking at their pockets and showing our contempt of them".
+He is remembered for surviving assassination attempts during the insurgency, and his controversial order in the wake of the King David Hotel bombing in July 1946 in which he declared, "[We] will be punishing the Jews in a way the race dislikes as much as any, by striking at their pockets and showing our contempt of them."

 Early life

-Born in Southsea, Hampshire, England, on 22 May 1894, Evelyn Hugh Barker was the son of Major General Sir George Barker, a British Army officer of the Royal Engineers, and Hon.
+Born in Southsea, Hampshire, England, on 22 May 1894, Evelyn Hugh Barker was the son of Major General Sir George Barker, a British Army officer of the Royal Engineers, and the Hon.
 Clemency Hubbard, daughter of John Hubbard, 1st Baron Addington, as the youngest of two children and the only son.
 He was educated at Wellington College, Berkshire, later entering the Royal Military College, Sandhurst, where, on 5 February 1913, he passed out and was commissioned into the King's Royal Rifle Corps (KRRC) of the British Army.
 He was posted to the 4th Battalion, KRRC, which was then serving in Gharial, British India.

 First World War

 Barker, who had by now gained the nickname "Bubbles", was still in India with his battalion when the First World War began in August 1914.
 In November, the battalion was dispatched back to the United Kingdom, and joined the 27th Division.
 On 27 November, Barker was promoted to the temporary rank of lieutenant.
 The following month, the 27th Division was deployed to the Western Front in France.
 Barker was wounded in March 1915, during the actions of St Eloi Craters.
-In November 1915, after having recovered from his injury, dispatched to the Salonica front along with his battalion, where he would remain for the rest of the war.
+In November, after having recovered from his injury, he was sent to the Salonica front along with his battalion, where he would remain for the remainder of the war.
 On 10 April 1916, Barker was promoted to captain and became the battalion's adjutant.
 He remained in this role until August 1917, when he became a General Staff Officer Grade 3 (GSO3) on the headquarters of the 22nd Division.
 He relinquished this appointment on 11 January 1918, upon becoming a brigade major with the 67th Brigade.
-By the end of the war, he had been wounded twice, awarded the Military Cross and the Italian Silver Medal of Military Valor, and twice mentioned in despatches.
+By the end of the war, he had been wounded twice, awarded the Military Cross and the Italian Silver Medal of Military Valor, and twice been mentioned in despatches.
 On 3 June 1919, he was awarded the Distinguished Service Order.

 In 1919, Barker took part in the British military expedition in the Russian Civil War.